-Convenient stewed tomatoes are the base for this spooky soup that gets extra richness from cream added minutes before serving.
-It's nicely flavored with garlic (to keep those vampires away!) and garnished with toasty bat wings.
-(They are a snap to cut out of white bread-see instructions below.)
+This spooky tomato soup gets extra richness from a splash of cream.
+It's laced with garlic (to keep those vampires away!) and garnished with toasty bat wings. —Taste of Home Test Kitchen

 - 4 garlic cloves, peeled